X Close

 In theory, increasing wind in the autumn and winter months is supposed to pick up the shortfall.
 But when the worst-case scenario happens and a Dunkelflaute hits in the winter months when energy consumption is at its highest, fossil fuels are supposed to step in.

 Since the war in Ukraine has seen Germany’s access to cheap gas from Russia cut, Europe’s largest economy relies on the dirtiest fossil fuel of them all.
 In November over 30% of Germany’s electricity was produced burning coal — a fuel Germany wants to phase out by 2038 at the latest.
-For comparison, Britain produces 1.7% of its electricity by coal.
+By contrast, Britain shut its last coal-fired power station this year.

 Falling back on gas is also tricky since Germany no longer gets it on tap from Russia and had to replace it with more expensive alternatives, mostly from Norway and the US.
 In early November, Germany’s gas reserves were still 98% full.
 Within weeks, they have dropped to 85%.
 Now even oil had to be burnt at maximum capacity for electricity production.